Distorted quarkonia and spin alignment: Discussions

-We plot all three contributions to spin alignment in Fig.~\ref{fig:alignment}.
-In the phenomenologically motivated parameter choice made therein, a clear hierarchy of different contributions is seen, with the Zeeman interaction being dominant, followed by the Stark effect and diamagnetic interaction.
-This can be understood qualitatively as follows: the Zeeman interaction contribution is suppressed by $m_Q^{-2}$; the other two contributions are suppressed by the vertex $\a_k\sim k^2m_Q^{-2}$ (see \eqref{alignment_diamagnetic}) as well as the transition matrix element.
-There is an additional $m_Q^{-1}$ for diamagnetic interaction.
-The magnetic field at LHC energy can reach up to $eB\simeq 10m_\p^2$ in lab frame.
-In the quarkonium frame, the electromagnetic fields from boost can reach even larger magnitude.
-The sign and order of magnitude of the total contribution is consistent with experiments \cite{ALICE:2022dyy}, though caveats must be taken due to rapid decaying nature of the magnetic fields.
-Nevertheless, the mechanism is expected to be an important source of spin alignment for very energetic quarkonia, which experience the early stage magnetic field and are little affected by medium.
+We plot the maxima of all three contributions reached at $\th_{Bl}=0$ or $\th_{El}=0$ in Fig.~\ref{fig:alignment}.
+In the phenomenologically motivated parameter choice made therein, a clear hierarchy of different contributions is seen, with the Zeeman effect being dominant, followed by the Stark effect and diamagnetic effect.
+The hierarchy can be understood from a power counting in $m$: the Zeeman effect is $O(m^{-2})$, and the Stark effect and diamagnetic effect receive suppression from $\a_k\lesssim O(m^{-2})$ in the annihilation vertex.
+Additionally, the two effects are suppressed by transition matrix elements and an extra factor of $O(\D E/m)$ for the diamagnetic effect.
+These suppression factors are partially compensated by strong EM fields: the magnetic field produced in HIC at LHC energy can reach up to $eB\simeq 10m_\p^2$ in lab frame.
+Boosting the magnetic field into the quarkonium frame gives both EM fields that can reach even larger magnitude.
+The sign and order of magnitude of the total contribution is consistent with experiments \cite{ALICE:2022dyy}.
+Caveats should be taken as rapid decay of the magnetic field requires further modeling.
+Also $\jps$ regenerated in the medium is not taken into account.
+Nevertheless, we expect the mechanism to give dominant contribution to spin alignment of energetic quarkonia, as they experience the early stage magnetic field and are little affected by the medium.

-\sect{\bf Conclusion and Outlook}
+In order to use spin alignment as a diagnosis tool for quarkonium structure, we wish to eliminate the Zeeman contribution, which does not depend on quarkonium potential.
+This can be achieved by proper choice of the quantization axis.
+Despite the dominance of Zeeman interaction at its maximum, we can switch it off by the choice $\th_{Bl}=\cos^{-1}\frac{1}{\sqrt{3}}$ but $\th_{El}\ne\cos^{-1}\frac{1}{\sqrt{3}}$.
+This leaves only the Stark effect contribution, which carries valuable information on how the quarkonium shape responds to external electric field and can be a valuable probe of quarkonium structure.

+To illustrate the sensitivity of spin alignment to structure of quarkonium, we consider prediction of spin alignment in the power potential $V=A+B r^\a$, with $A=-8.064\text{GeV}$, $B=6.8698\text{GeV}$ and $\a=0.1$ \cite{Martin:1980rm}.
+For the low-lying quarkonia states up to 1D states, both the Cornell potential \cite{Eichten:2002qv} and power potential \cite{Martin:1980rm} give a mass spectrum within $1\%$ of experimental values of spin-averaged charmonia states \cite{ParticleDataGroup:2020ssz}, as shown in Table \ref{mass compare}.
+The 1D singlet state is not yet observed experimentally \cite{Belle:2020esr}.
+We use $m_{\h_{c2}}-m_{\ps_{2}(1D)}=9\pm10\text{MeV}$ from the lattice study \cite{Cheung:2016bym}.
+Fig.~\ref{fig:potential} shows a comparison of spin alignment from Stark effect with the two potential models.
+A significant difference of about $43\%$ is seen, making the spin alignment a sensitive probe of the quarkonium potential.
+We iterate that it is achieved by proper choice of quantization axis that keeps only the Stark effect contribution to the spin alignment.

+\section{Conclusion and outlook}